wmrifenb/CarND-Vehicle-Detection/README.md

 ## Color Features

-The following cells define the functions to create featue vectors based on spatial binning and color histograms of a window image
+The following cells define the functions to create feature vectors based on spatial binning and color histograms of a window image

 ```python